 And in places like central Nigeria and Karamoja, an area of land that straddles the border of Kenya and Uganda, where resource scarcity has been a long-standing challenge, climate change has further reduced pasture and water resources, increasing competition and resulting in violence, such as cattle raiding.

 But while climate change can lead to conflict, it can also provide an opportunity for collaboration.
 These challenges present a unique opportunity for collective action and cooperation in order to mitigate the impacts.
 For some communities, food, health and lives will depend on cooperation over conflict.

 What’s the relationship between hunger and climate change?

-Floods and droughts brought on by climate change threaten food production and supply.
+Floods and droughts brought on by climate change make it harder to produce food.
 As a result, the price of food increases, and access becomes more and more limited, putting many at higher risk of hunger.

 How does climate change create climate refugees?

 Rising sea levels, extreme weather events and prolonged drought force millions of people to lose or move away from their homes every year in search of food, water, shelter or jobs.

 Meanwhile, gradual changes brought on by deforestation, overgrazing and decreased rainfall slowly transform pastures to dust, destroy crops and kill livestock, effectively challenging the livelihoods of millions of farmers.
 These families are forced to leave their homes behind in search of basic necessities and new work.